 To John, this represents a huge profit gained on invested capital of 156% as he has only ever invested the initial 30% deposit into the property.

 This investment model relies on a careful selection of property and entry into the investment at a very earliest stage.
 This achieves maximum profit during the price appreciation of the property as the development progresses.
-For more information and current opportunities in Brazil, and speak to a specialist.
+For more information and current opportunities in Brazil, join IPIN Global now for FREE and speak to a specialist.